FAQ and Troubleshooting the Nodinite File folder Monitoring Agent

 DFS Troubleshooting

-If you encounter 2662 error status, most likely you are not specifying the DFS root path in the folder Configuration.
+If you encounter 2662 error status, you are likely not specifying the DFS root path in the folder Configuration.

 Verify DFS Share